Yermaw-Shares/Yermaws-Lockouts/README.md

 ## FAQs

+When are you online?
+I post to the following Discord server when I am online - https://discord.gg/achievements (#eu-chat-and-lfg channel)
 Are you a bot?
 No, a WeakAura does the messaging and inviting for me (this is what a bot would say...).
 Can you share Dragon Soul/Mogu'shan Vault/ToT/SoO[M]/BFA dungeons - Unfortunately not, due to Blizzard limitations.
 What do you get from doing this? - Heart reacts on Discord mostly.
 I do love getting messages when people get drops from my shares though.